wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 > "_(...) people really don't like this [NFT, Ordinals] and I apologize because they are kind of my fault that all that script limit relaxation I was talking about for TapRoot - that's why we can do it. (...) relaxing this script limits (...) makes one particular form of data stuffing possible._" - Andrew Poelstra, 2023 August 28 , [Stephan Livera Podcast episode 507](https://youtu.be/PrUr2zwff_0?t=3040).

-The two characteristics presented here are a simple way to recognize spam that most likely violates the purpose of the network and the desired behavior, and Bitcoin actually supports other protocols that submit non-payment transactions which are not considered as spam by most participants.
+The two characteristics presented above are a simple way to recognize spam that most likely violates the purpose of the network and the desired behavior, and Bitcoin actually supports other protocols that submit non-payment transactions which are not considered as spam by most participants.
 A good example is the [OpentimeStamps protocol](https://opentimestamps.org/) (there are also many bad examples), which uses Bitcoin for blockchain timestamping and is not considered as spam by most participants in the network as it generally does not present the two characteristics presented above: it uses shared resources efficiently and does not misuse Bitcoin's functions.
 {: style="text-align: justify"}

 ## Common narratives around spam